Some Important Facts About Teenagers and Car Insurance

 4. If Someone Dies It’s the End of the Road for Your Kid

 This is without doubt the worst thing that can happen to a drunk teenage driver – or any drunk driver for that matter.
-Your child could be charged with manslaughter.
+Your child could be up for manslaughter.
 Even a first offender will face a jail term of 15 years of more.
 Needless to say, the insurance company will refuse to pay a cent in damages.

 5. Insuring A Teen’s Car While They Live At Home

 You can add your child’s car insurance to your premium.
 Be sure to be honest about the fact that he or she is the driver, not you.
-This might lead to high premiums but it will ensure that when a claim arises then damages will be covered.
+This might lead to high premiums but it will ensure that when a claim arises then the insurance company will cover the damages.

 6. Matric Farewell